Dead Mileage in Fleet Operations: What It Costs and How to Fix It

 What is the difference between dead mileage and idle time?

-Dead mileage refers specifically to kilometres driven without a load — the vehicle is moving but not generating revenue.
-Idle time refers to periods when the vehicle is stationary but the engine is running, or when it is available but not assigned.
-Both raise cost per trip and reduce utilisation, but they require different solutions: dead mileage is addressed through route optimisation and job allocation; idle time through tighter scheduling and real-time visibility.
+Dead mileage refers to kilometres driven without a load — the vehicle is moving but not generating revenue.
+Idle time refers to periods when the vehicle is stationary but the engine is running, or available but unassigned.
+Both raise cost per trip and reduce utilisation, but require different solutions: dead mileage is fixed through route optimisation and job allocation; idle time through tighter scheduling and real-time visibility.

 How does poor route planning cause dead mileage?

-When jobs are assigned without considering current vehicle location, the nearest available vehicle is overlooked in favour of one that requires a long empty run.
-When return trips are not planned proactively, vehicles complete deliveries and drive back empty rather than picking up a nearby backhaul job.
+When jobs are assigned without considering current vehicle location, the nearest available vehicle is overlooked in favour of one requiring a long empty run.
+When return trips are not planned proactively, vehicles complete deliveries and drive back empty.
 Fleet management software that connects job planning with real-time vehicle location solves this at the point of dispatch — before the dead mileage happens.

 What is the fastest way to reduce dead mileage?

-The fastest way is to gain real-time visibility into where your vehicles are and what jobs are available at the same moment.
-Beyond that: optimise job allocation based on vehicle proximity, build a proactive backhaul strategy to fill empty return trips, and track cost per trip so high dead mileage routes become visible in financial reporting.
-Fleet management software that connects these functions delivers the fastest and most sustainable reduction in empty miles.
+The fastest way is to gain real-time visibility into where your vehicles are and what jobs are available simultaneously.
+Beyond that: optimise job allocation based on vehicle proximity, build a proactive backhaul strategy to fill empty return trips, and track cost per trip so that high dead mileage routes become visible in financial reporting rather than hidden inside aggregate figures.

 How do you measure dead mileage in a fleet?

 Dead mileage is measured using the empty mile percentage: divide empty kilometres by total kilometres driven, then express as a percentage.
-A lower percentage indicates better utilisation.
 Fleets should also track revenue per kilometre, vehicle utilisation rate, idle time per vehicle, and cost per trip — together these give the fullest picture of how dead mileage is affecting profitability.

 Can fleet management software realistically reduce dead mileage?

 Yes — and it is one of the most direct applications of fleet management software in day-to-day operations.
 The core dead mileage problem is an information problem: dispatchers making allocation decisions without real-time location data, job status visibility, or cost-per-trip tracking.
-Fleet management software closes all three gaps simultaneously.
-When job allocation is connected to live vehicle data, the nearest suitable vehicle gets assigned automatically — cutting empty miles at the point of dispatch.
+Fleet management software closes all three gaps simultaneously, cutting empty miles at the point of dispatch automatically.

 Ready to Cut Dead Mileage From Your Fleet?